Kiddu Makubuya: Political career

 Makubuya joined politics in 1988.
 In 1996 he was elected Member of Parliament for "Katikamu South Constituency" in Luweero District.
 He was later appointed State Minister for Luweero Triangle in the Office of the President.
 In 1998 his office as Minister of State in charge of Luweero Triangle was transferred to the Office of the Prime Minister.
 In the same year, he was appointed State Minister for Foreign Affairs (International Cooperation), a portfolio he held until 5 April 1999, when he was appointed Minister of Education and Sports.
 He has served as Uganda's Justice Minister and Attorney General, from 14 January 2005 until 27 May 2011, when he assumed the position of Minister for General Duties in the Office of the Prime Minister.
 He resigned from the cabinet on 16 February 2012.

 Other roles

-Besides his professional experience, Makubuya has served in a number of administrative capacities.
+Besides his professional experience, Makubuya served in a number of administrative capacities.
 Between 1981 and 1982, he was an ex-officio member of the Uganda Law Council and the Management Committee of the Law Development Centre.
-He has been a member of various committees at Makerere University, including the Senate.
-The former minister’s areas of interest in research include jurisprudence, family law, international law, law and development, human rights of women, land law and land planning, development finance, refugee law, constitutional law, law and population, and gender and law.
+He was a member of various committees at Makerere University, including the Senate.
+The former minister’s areas of interest in research included jurisprudence, family law, international law, law and development, human rights of women, land law and land planning, development finance, refugee law, constitutional law, law and population, and gender and law.

+Death

+Makubuya died in Uganda on 19 August 2024, at the age of 75.